Observability of an ultraheavy diquark decaying into vectorlike quarks at the LHC: Observability limits

-Using the toy–based Monte Carlo method described in \Cref{sec:stats}, we obtain $p = 0$, with analytical calculations based on the Poisson distribution yielding similarly negligible values.
-These results are omitted from graphical representation because, while mathematically consistent, they do not correspond to physically meaningful values.
+This effect is illustrated in \Cref{fig:pval_yuu}, where larger $y_{uu}$ values lead to enhanced significances across most of the $M_S$ range, reaching $\approx3\sigma$.
+This trend is driven by the increase in the $S_{uu}\to\chi\chi$ production cross section with $y_{uu}B(\chi\to Wb)$, consistent with Table VII from Ref.~\cite{Duminica_2025}.

+The combined effect of increasing $y_{uu}$ and reducing the PDF uncertainties by a factor of two results in a noticeable improvement in the overall sensitivity, as shown in \Cref{fig:pval_yuu}, with discovery-level significance exceeding $5\sigma$ at $M_S=7.25~\text{TeV}$.
+In this case, the $M_S = 7~\text{TeV}$ point is omitted from the figure, as the corresponding $p-$value could not be reliably estimated with toy-based method, with no signal-like fluctuations observed even in samples of up to $10^9$ pseudo-experiments.
+However, the asymptotic Asimov formula of Ref.~\cite{Cowan_2011}, including background uncertainties, provides a complementary estimate, yields $p_0=3.1\cdot 10^{-11}$ for $M_S=7$ TeV, corresponding to $\approx 6.5\sigma$.

 In summary, the analysis demonstrates that the sensitivity of the search is strongly driven by the product $y_{uu} B(\chi\to Wb)$.
 While large values lead to overwhelming signal dominance, realistic discovery or exclusion scenarios are better constrained by intermediate coupling strengths, where both signal and background contributions remain statistically meaningful.
-This balance defines the region of parameter space most relevant for future searches at the HL-LHC.
+In this regime, PDF uncertainties can have a non-negligible impact on the achievable sensitivity.
+This interplay defines the region of parameter space most relevant for future searches at the HL-LHC.